 The Net Worth report provides a detailed listing of the present value of all stocks, bonds, savings, other assets and liabilities for included portfolios.
 Subtotals are provided for each asset category.
-In standard mode, subtotals are also provided for each included portfolio.
+In detailed report mode, subtotals are also provided for each included portfolio.
 In Composite Report mode, all included portfolios are reported as if they were a single portfolio.
-Stock and bond values are computed using price data for the date of the report or for the nearest preceding date if none is available for the selected date.
-If you have not entered any price data for a given stock or bond, its value will be based on your most recent transaction preceding the date of the report.
+Stock and bond values are computed using the most recent price data you have entered.
+If you have not entered any price data for a given stock or bond, its value will be based on your most recent transaction.